American Cattlemen Podcast

 Central Life Sciences

 Welcome back to the American Cattlemen Podcast.
-Just ahead, we have Gale McKinney, he's the owner of the American Cattlemen Media Group and he sits down with Genette Gottswiller and Sheila Patinkin to discuss Authentic Wagyu.
+Just ahead we have Dustin Hector, he's the director of business development for American Cattlemen Media, and he sits down with Lorenzo Lasater, President of Isa Beefmaster.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.